kube-tarian/tarian/docs/contributing.md

 `tarian-cluster-agent` is the component that's installed in each cluster and syncs the configurations from `tarian-server`, coordinates with pod-agents, and executes actions.

+### tarian-node-agent

+`tarian-node-agent` is a daemonset that runs on each node, detecting and reporting unknown processes to the `tarian-cluster-agent`.

 ### tarian-pod-agent

 `tarian-pod-agent` is a sidecar container that's injected to pods by `tarian-cluster-agent`.
-The pod agent periodically scans for threats in the main container, and reports to the `tarian-cluster-agent`.
+The pod agent periodically detect unexpected changes to the registered files and reports to the `tarian-cluster-agent`.

 ### tarianctl